 While technically from the Mediterranean, this star of herb gardens around the world doesn't want for much.
 It's as versatile as it is fragrant.
 And, it requires very little maintenance.
 Whether your lavender variety is French, English, or Spanish, you can bet that you'll be fighting off all the pollinators for a chance to use your lavender in some way in the kitchen or elsewhere throughout your home.

-Why We're Featuring a Lavender Plant Profile
+Lavender: Why We're Featuring This Plant

 First, who doesn't want to grow a plant that you can eat, infuse, or use medicinally?
 This plant is versatile, drought-tolerant, and it is downright beautiful!